About bowel cancer

 - polyps – having a large number of polyps in the bowel

-- bowel diseases – people who have an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, have a significantly increased risk, particularly if they have had the disease for more than eight years
+- other bowel diseases – people who have an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis, have a significantly increased risk, particularly if they have had the disease for more than 10 years

-- lifestyle factors – being overweight, having a diet high in red meat or processed meats such as salami or ham, drinking alcohol, or smoking
+- lifestyle factors – carrying extra weight, not being physically active, having a diet high in red meat or processed meats such as salami or ham, drinking alcohol, or smoking

 - strong family history – a small number of bowel cancers run in families

-- other diseases – people who have had bowel cancer once are more likely to develop a second bowel cancer; some people who have had ovarian or endometrial (uterine) cancer may have an increased risk of bowel cancer
+- other cancers – people who have had bowel cancer once are more likely to develop a second bowel cancer; some people who have had ovarian cancer or cancer of the uterus (endometrial cancer) may have an increased risk of bowel cancer

 - rare genetic disorders – a small number of bowel cancers are associated with an inherited gene.

 Ask your doctor whether taking aspirin regularly might benefit you.
-It may reduce the risk of bowel cancer for some people.
+Aspirin may reduce the risk of bowel cancer for some people.

 Sometimes bowel cancer runs in families.
-The risk of developing bowel cancer may be higher if one or more of your close family members (such as a parent or sibling) has had bowel cancer.
-The risk is higher if they were diagnosed before the age of 55, or if two or more close relatives on the same side of your family have had bowel cancer.
-A family history of other cancers, such as endometrial (uterine) cancer, may also increase your bowel cancer risk.
+The risk of developing bowel cancer may be higher if one or more of your close family members (such as a parent, brother or sister) has had bowel cancer.
+The risk is higher if they were diagnosed before the age of 55, or if 2 or more close relatives on the same side of your family have had bowel cancer.
+A family history of some other cancers, such as cancer of the uterus (endometrial cancer), may also increase the risk.

 Some people have an inherited faulty gene that increases their risk of developing bowel cancer.
 These faulty genes cause a small number (about 5–6%) of bowel cancers.

-There are two main genetic conditions that occur in some families:
+There are 2 main genetic conditions that occur in some families:

 - Familial adenomatous polyposis (FAP) – This condition causes hundreds of polyps to form in the bowel.
 If these polyps are not removed, they may become cancerous.

 - Lynch syndrome – This syndrome causes a fault in the gene that helps the cell’s DNA repair itself.
-People with Lynch syndrome have a slightly increased risk of developing bowel cancer and other cancers such as uterine, kidney, bladder and ovarian.
+People with Lynch syndrome have an increased risk of developing bowel cancer, cancer of the uterus, and other cancers such as kidney, bladder and ovarian.

 If you are worried about your family history, talk to your doctor about having regular check-ups or ask for a referral to a family cancer clinic.
 To find out more, call Cancer Council 13 11 20.

-For an overview of what to expect at every stage of your cancer care, visit Bowel cancer: Guides to Best Cancer Care.
+For an overview of what to expect at every stage of your cancer care, visit Bowel cancer: your guide to best cancer care.
 This is a short guide to what is recommended, from diagnosis to treatment and beyond.

 View the Cancer Council NSW editorial policy.